Military history of Spain: Islamic conquest and Reconquista

-Unification of Castile and Aragon
+Unification of Spain and beginning of the Spanish golden age

 Late medieval Spain was divided into the three Christian kingdoms of Navarre, Castile and Aragon, alongside the small, last remaining Islamic state of Granada.
 The civil wars and conflicts of the late 14th and early 15th century would result in the unification of the Christian kingdoms; combined with advances in naval technology, this would pave the way for the rise of Spain as a dominant European power.

 Castile, a medium-sized kingdom with a strong maritime tradition, was plunged into civil war following the death of Alfonso XI in 1349; the conflict between Pedro of Castile and Henry II of Castile became bound up with the wider politics of the Hundred Years' War.
-With France supporting Henry and his descendants, England exploited opportunities to destabilise the regime.
-Attempts by John I, Henry's son, to unify Castile and Portugal, resulted in a Portuguese uprising and the intervention of the English John of Gaunt, claiming the Castilian throne by right of marriage.
+With France supporting Henry and his descendants, England made efforts to weaken his regime.
+Attempts by John I, Henry's son, to unify Castile and Portugal, resulted in a Portuguese uprising and the intervention of the English commander John of Gaunt, claiming the Castilian throne by right of marriage.
 Not until 1387 was the civil war finally concluded, with John of Gaunt accepting a cash settlement.
 Aragon, a smaller kingdom but with widespread claims to lands across the Mediterranean, also saw internal clashes over dynastic inheritance; Peter IV fought a harsh campaign against his nobles from 1346 to 1349 over his daughter's right to inherit the throne.

 The threat of internal stability remained until the marriage of Queen Isabella I of Castile and King Ferdinand II of Aragon in 1469.
 The two monarchs were promptly challenged by Joan of Castile but were swiftly successful.
 Isabella would go on to establish the Hermandad militia system, which would provide her with a royal counterbalance to any future challenge from the nobility.
 The two monarchs proceeded to conquer the Kingdom of Granada, the last Islamic state in the Iberian peninsula, which was completed by 1492.
 In that same year, the Alhambra Decree was issued, expelling all Jews from both Castile and Aragon.
 Now unified, Spain now enjoyed relative internal stability; rights and lands across the Mediterranean; and a strong tradition of seafaring in both the Atlantic and Mediterranean, which it would maximise in the coming decades.